🌟 KEY TAKEAWAYS

 As of 2018, W-2 employees can no longer claim vehicle expenses as an itemized deduction.
 However, if you use your car for work-related travel, then your employer might reimburse you for the costs.

-If you’ve contributed funds to a political party or other political organization, you’re not eligible to write this off on your taxes.
-This is because political organizations don’t qualify on the IRS list of Tax-Exempt Organizations, so political contributions are not classified as a charitable donation.
+If you’ve contributed funds to a political party or other political organization, you’re not eligible to deduct this amount on your taxes.
+This is because political organizations don’t qualify as 501(c)(3) organizations recognized by the IRS as exempt from federal taxes, so political contributions are not classified as a charitable donation.

 Prior to the Tax Cuts and Job Act of 2017, employees were able to deduct some professional memberships like union dues.
 This tax write-off was removed in 2017, so W-2 employees are no longer able to deduct any type of professional dues and memberships.

 While freelancers, small business owners, and other self-employed people can deduct some home office expenses on their taxes, the home office deduction doesn’t extend to W-2 employees.
-Even if you work hybrid or from home sometimes, you’re not eligible to claim this space as a business expense to reduce your tax bill.
+Even if you work hybrid or are fully remote, you’re not eligible to claim this space as a business expense to reduce your tax bill.

 Entertainment and meal costs aren’t deductible for W-2 employees, even when you’re entertaining business clients.